Teyras/MT/drafts/stability_measurements.md

   it is often the first choice as a performance metric (even more so in ReCodEx)
 - Wall clock time is inherently less stable, but necessary for some workloads (heavily parallelized programs) -> we are primarily concerned with CPU time
+- We might want to assess if the difference between wall clock time measured by isolate and the by the program itself stays constant
 - Memory usage should always be the same for low-level languages (without GC)
   - It would be interesting to see how garbage collected languages deal with restricted space and how it affects the time